 • A hardware failure either prevented a volume from mounting or caused a disk read error.

-Note: Although VREPAIR can't fix hardware problems, VREPAIR can sometimes fix related volume damage.

-- A power failure caused a corrupted volume. - The server console displays a mirroring error when the server boots.
+NOTE: Although VREPAIR can't fix hardware problems, VREPAIR can sometimes fix related volume damage.
+A power failure caused a corrupted volume. • The server console displays a mirroring error when the server boots.
 This mirroring refers to the two copies of FATs and DETs that the operating system keeps (if disks are mirrored, NetWare keeps four copies).

-If a volume fails to mount as the server is booting, VREPAIR loads automatically and attempts to repair the volume.

-When VREPAIR autoloads, it uses the default options.
-If you want to use an alternate option, load VREPAIR manually and set the alternate option before running VREPAIR.

-Note: If you don't want VREPAIR to automatically repair a volume that won't mount, use the SET parameter named Automatically Repair Bad Volumes to change the default.

-- The volume you want to repair must be dismounted. - ☐ If the volume to be repaired has name space support, the corresponding VREPAIR name space module (V_namespace.NLM) must be located in either the SYS:SYSTEM directory or in a search path directory.
+If a auto volume fails to mount as the server is booting, VREPAIR loads omatically and attempts to repair the volume.
+Wh alter run en VREPAIR autoloads, it uses the default options.
+If you want to use an rnate option, load VREPAIR manually and set the alternate option before ning VREPAIR.
+NOT use defa FE: If you don't want VREPAIR to automatically repair a volume that won't mount, the SET parameter named Automatically Repair Bad Volumes to change the ult.
+Prerequisites The volume you want to repair must be dismounted.
+If the volume to be repaired has name space support, the corresponding VREPAIR name space module (V_namespace.NLM) must be located in either the SYS:SYSTEM directory or in a search path directory.
 Example modules include V_MAC.NLM and V_LONG.NLM.

-1. At the server console prompt, type

-VREPAIR [volume name] [logfile name]

-(Optional) Replace volume name with the name of the volume to repair.
+Procedure 1 At the server console prompt, type VREPAIR [volume name] [logfile name] (Optional) Replace volume name with the name of the volume to repair.
 If there is only one volume that is dismounted, you don't need to specify this parameter, since VREPAIR will attempt to repair that volume.
 (Optional) If you want to save the error log, replace the logfile name with the name of the file you want VREPAIR to create.
 VREPAIR creates a log of errors it finds.
 VREPAIR displays the errors on screen and will write them to a file if you specify a filename.
 When you load VREPAIR, an Options menu is displayed.

-2. Accept the default options, or select alternate options, as appropriate.
+2 Accept the default options, or select alternate options, as appropriate.